AdrianNiu/nlp/README.md

 full probabilistic model of all variables - specifies a joint probability distribution over observation and label sequences.

 Another useful analysis technique is identifying the different parts of speech within a specific text or a sentence.
 POS tagging results in a list of tuples; each tuple contains the word and its tag.
 The tag is a description of the word’s part of speech, is it a verb, noun, adjective, etc.
 In most applications, we initially use a default tagger to get basic POS tagging that we can then enhance.
-The NLTK package offers a default tagger that can give you the basic tagging of any text.